 Chinchilla Collars

-Here are three types of collars I've used.
+Pictured are three of the different types of collars I have used.
 The first is the newer style, capable of going larger and smaller with 6 holes.
 Second two are the older style (1940-70's) and are for smaller necked animals.
 The last one is a compression clasp, whereas the first two need rivets to close.

 Collars are a must for run style breeding.
 Unfortunately, they can cause problems if you are not careful.
 Some of the ones I've seen are;

-- Chins getting feet or jaw caught - can lead to death pretty quickly.
+- Chins getting feet or jaw caught - can lead to severe deyhdration and death if you don't catch them quickly.

-- Chins outgrowing the collar - leads to fluid buildups around the neck and possible asphyxiation.
+- Chins outgrowing the collar - leads to fluid buildups around the neck, lacerations and possible asphyxiation.

 - Cysts from the collar rubbing